sparkflows/sparkflows-docs/docs/operations/packaging/index.rst

 Packaging
 =======

-Fire Insights supports Generative AI, AI and Data Engineering.
+Sparkflows supports Generative AI, AI and Data Engineering.

 Based on the usage the different packages are installed.